Do Not Watch [Infinite]

 "The medicine box is in the side cabinet, on the middle shelf."

-Mommy smiled strangely and moved toward it.
+Mom smiled strangely and moved toward it.
 Afraid that she'd crawl inside the cabinet again and ruin her plan, Mo Bai quickly added, "Watch out for the hook."

 There was no medicine box there.
 Mo Bai had only said that to make the creature lower her head and align her skull with the height of Mo Bai's swing.